parafoxia/analytix/docs/guides/report_types.rst

 * Their own set of valid sort options, separate to the set of valid metrics
 * A maximum number of results

 These report types are referred to internally as "detailed report types".
-Oftentimes, they are also far more picky about what filters can be provided, and the values that can be passed to them.
+Oftentimes, they are also far more picky about what filters can be provided and the values that can be passed to them.

 In total, there are 43 report types -- 33 normal and 10 detailed.